oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 | AttestationTruststorePass      | password                               |
 | AttestationFirstStageSize      | 10                                     |

-For example, specify attestation server with domain name, please follow these script: insert into vdc_options (option_name, option_value) values (' AttestationServer','oat-server');
+currently, only attestation server must be specified and modified, for other options, it is okay with the default value, please follow these script to modify "AttestationServer" : insert into vdc_options (option_name, option_value) values (' AttestationServer','oat-server');

       update vdc_options set option_value = ‘oat-server. ***.com’ where option_name = 'AttestationServer'